-3 Intertemporal Trading Motives
+4 Intertemporal Trading Motives

 When explaining the stage of 'euphoria' characteristic of bubbles, Kindleberger (1978) describes how "[i]nvestors buy goods and securities to profit from the capital gains associated with the anticipated increases in the prices of these goods and securities."
-So far, we have been silent on the role of destabilizing speculation in contributing to the formation of bubbles, as we focused on understanding the role of higher order beliefs in misinference in isolation of its role in forecasting: while partial equilibrium thinking affects how traders interpret past outcomes, speculative motives depend on traders' beliefs of future equilibrium prices.
-In this respect, partial equilibrium thinking provides a micro-foundation for the existence of mispricing, while higher order beliefs in forecasting are more useful in understanding whether mispricing persists or whether it is arbitraged away (Abreu and Brunnermeier 2002).
+So far, we have been silent on the role of destabilizing speculation in contributing to the formation of bubbles: while partial equilibrium thinking affects how traders interpret past outcomes, speculative motives depend on traders' beliefs of future equilibrium prices.